Food Poisoning While Breastfeeding – Causes, Symptoms & Treatments

 1. How long does food poisoning last when breastfeeding?

-In most cases, food poisoning symptoms, such as diarrhea and vomiting, resolve within one or two days without medical attention.
+In most cases, food poisoning symptoms, such as vomiting and diarrhea while breastfeeding, resolve within one or two days without medical attention.

 2. What are the four types of food poisoning in breastfeeding women?